 Hot Water Bottle & Cover - Grey Cable Knit

-This Grey Cable Knit water bottle cover is a stylish and classic knit design and keeps you warm throughout the colder months with our great hot water bottles.
+This Grey Cable Knit hot water bottle cover is a classic and chic knit design and keeps you warm throughout the colder months with our great hot water bottles.

 The 2 litre hot water bottle is made from high quality rubber.
 Superior construction to retain heat.
 Ribbed surface controls heat release.

 Conforms to the Australian Mandatory standard and the British Standard BS 1970:2012.

 - Before using a hot water bottle, check it for cracks, splits, brittleness, breaks and other damage.

 - If hot water bottle is damaged, do not proceed with using it.
 It will need to be replaced.
 Heat the water in a kettle using cold tap water.
 Allow the water to cool before filling the hot water bottle.
 DO NOT USE BOILING WATER.

 - It is recommended that the water temperature does not exceed 42 degrees celsius before filling the bottle.